 ]]>

-Awakening Lila!
+Embracing Lila!
 Awakening Playfulness!

 In our fast-paced, goal-driven lives, it’s easy to lose sight of the simple joy of play.
 By coming back to our mats over and over again, there is a powerful concept that invites us to reconnect with our innate creativity and joy.
 This concept is known as Lila.